 For the Press

-Gretchen Rubin is the author of several books, including the block- buster New York Times bestsellers, Better Than Before, The Happiness Project and Happier at Home.
-She has an enormous readership, both in print and online, and her books have sold more than three million copies worldwide, in more than thirty languages.
+Gretchen Rubin is the author of several books, including the block-buster New York Times bestsellers, Outer Order, Inner Calm, Better Than Before, The Happiness Project, Happier at Home, and The Four Tendencies.
+She has an enormous readership, both in print and online, and her books have sold more than 3.5 million copies worldwide, in more than thirty languages.
 She makes frequent TV appearances and is in much demand as a speaker.
 On her weekly podcast Happier with Gretchen Rubin, she discusses good habits and happiness with her sister Elizabeth Craft.
 Rubin started her career in law and was clerking for Supreme Court Justice Sandra Day O’Connor when she realized she wanted to be a writer.
 She lives in New York City with her husband and two daughters.

 To contact Gretchen for a speaking engagement, learn more about Gretchen Rubin’s speaking information with BrightSight Group.